314-grp-301/314-grp-301.github.io/Title.md

 - For Google Drive, ensure the appropriate files are in each assignment folder.
 (Done, Fynn)

 For reference, the title (or main report) should be in this order:
-- Front Matter
+- Front Matter (Touched, not finalized, Seymore)
-- Introduction
+- Introduction (Touched, not finalized, Seymore)
-- Team Organization
+- Team Organization (Touched, not finalized, Seymore)
 - User Needs and Benchmarking
 - Product Requirements
 - Design Ideation